Houston 1B Yuli Gurriel out for rest of World Series

 “He tried everything,” Baker said.
 “He came in yesterday, got treatment.
 Came in this morning early, got treatment.
 Didn’t respond well enough to play.
 He tried to run.
 And from a guy who had knee injuries, the hardest thing to do is to stop and then to round the bases or have lateral movement.”

-General manager James Click said Gurriel was diagnosed by a sprained medial collateral ligament.
+General manager James Click said Gurriel was diagnosed with a sprained medial collateral ligament.

 Mancini, 0 for 18 in the postseason and 0 for 6 in the World Series, was starting at first base and hitting seventh in Game 6 on Saturday night.
 Christian Vázquez was the designated hitter and batting sixth.